leonwaga/phase-1-project/README.md

 Installation

-1. Begin by cloning the repository:
+1. Begin by cloning the repository.
-2. Install the required dependencies: `npm install`
+2. Install the required dependencies.
-3. Start the development server
+3. Start the development server.

 Usage